Chart Color Schemes

 Health outcomes in Wagga Wagga Surrounds are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Wagga Wagga Surrounds shows below-average health indicators.
+Wagga Wagga Surrounds shows below-average health indicators, with common conditions affecting both younger and older residents.

 Frequently Asked Questions - Health